 How much is enough?

-Though personal finance experts agree emergency funds are necessary, there’s no consensus on how much is enough.
-Some say you need save a year’s salary.
-Others believe $1000 is sufficient.
+Though personal finance experts agree emergency funds are necessary, there is no consensus on how much is enough.
+Some say you need to save a year’s salary.
+Others believe $1,000 is sufficient.
 Most advice tends to fall someplace in the middle.

 How do you get started?

-Starting an emergency fund can be as simple as depositing $100 into your high interest savings account.
-But before you begin, be sure that you’re meeting your basic living expenses.
+Starting an emergency fund can be as simple as depositing $100 into your high-yield online savings account.
+But before you begin, be sure that you are meeting your basic living expenses.
 And as you build your emergency fund, be sure you’re also reducing your spending and avoiding debt.

-I think it’s wise to keep your emergency money someplace that’s not too easy to access.
-(Ignore this piece of advice if you know you’re disciplined enough not to use the money for other purposes.)
-You might, for example, open an account at a bank across town.
-Or deposit the money with an internet bank.
+I think it’s wise to keep your emergency money someplace that is not too easy to access.
+(Ignore this piece of advice if you know you are disciplined enough not to use the money for other purposes.)
+You might, for example, open an account at a bank across town or deposit the money with an online bank.
 Don’t carry a card tied to the account.
-You’ll still have access to the cash when you need it, but you will be forced to consider your actions before making a withdrawal.
+You will still have access to the cash when you need it, but you will be forced to consider your actions before making a withdrawal.